dydxprotocol/v4-documentation/pages/trading/other_limits.md

 For example up to 10 open bids across all markets for a subaccount with a net collateral of $2,000.

-Note that short-term `Immediate-or-Cancel` and `Fill-or-Kill` orders are always allowed.
+Note that short-term `Immediate-or-Cancel` and `Fill-or-Kill` orders are allowed regardless of the net collateral of the subaccount.